atomjoy/apilogin-panel/README.md

 ## Install

-Set the database and smtp server credentials in the .env configuration file.
+- Set the database and smtp server credentials in the .env configuration file.
+- Set settings from atomjoy/apilogin if somthing went wrong.

 ```sh
 # notifications, storage